CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 [TelnetLogs][] includes a TerminalPromptMatch property that represents any string within the returned logs that matches the TerminalPrompt property within the [TelnetSessionDetails][].

 Some prompts within Telnet require multiple interactions before reaching the end of the prompt.
-The TerminalPromptMatch can be used to make decisions or loop within a flow sending further iput to the Telnet Command to navigate to the end of the prompt.
+The TerminalPromptMatch can be used to make decisions or loop within a flow sending further input to the Telnet Command to navigate to the end of the prompt.

 ### Known Limitations